 Dutch.
 His mother named him after an opera singer popular at the time.
 He liked my spunk, and brunettes have a certain appeal in predominantly blond cultures, thank goodness.
-Tino captured my heart while showing me the sights: impromptu trips; tilting at windmills; and he spoke four languages.
+Tino captured my heart while showing me the sights: impromptu trips out of the country; fascinating glimpses into European history; plus he spoke four languages.

 Seriously?
 Somebody pinch me!
 I felt like Audrey Hepburn.
 Paris was only a 4-hour drive; far less with Tino at the wheel of his Renault.
 The spontaneity was wonderful, until he popped the trunk outside of Didier's.